SQL API Reference

 - Database connection issue

-Solution: Test the SQL execution first on the platform's custom SQL management page.
+Solution: Test whether the SQL can execute normally on the platform's custom SQL management page first.

 How to debug SQL queries?